open-telemetry/opentelemetry-cpp/docs/abi-policy.md

 across compilers, but don't rely on the ABI stability of the C++ standard library classes.

-ABI stability is not provided by the interfaces the SDK provides as implementation hooks to vendor implementors, like exporters, processors, aggregators and propagators.
+ABI stability is provided for the OTel API and is not required for OTel SDK-provided interfaces (e.g., resource detectors, exporters, processors, samplers).

-The following sections describe common cases where ABI stability is impacted and provide examples of how to apply changes.

-ABI breaking changes must target the experimental ABI version, guarded by the `OPENTELEMETRY_ABI_VERSION_NO` preprocessor macro (shown by the `#if OPENTELEMETRY_ABI_VERSION_NO >= 2` guards in the examples).
-See the [ABI version policy](./abi-version-policy.md) for which ABI versions are stable versus experimental.

-Within a stable ABI version non-breaking additive changes may be accepted, for example:
+Within a stable ABI version, non-breaking additive changes may be accepted, for example:

 - add new non-virtual member functions to an existing API class
 - add new overloads of an existing non-virtual function
 - add new types
 - append new values to an enum

+The following changes are considered breaking and must target an experimental ABI version:

+- use of non-ABI-stable types in virtual function signatures or singletons of an API class
+- change the order, add, remove, or modify the signature of virtual functions on an API class
+- change the memory layout of a type that crosses the ABI boundary
+- change the definition or observable behavior of an inline function, template, or `inline`/`constexpr` variable in an API header

+The following sections describe common cases where ABI stability is broken and provide examples of how to apply breaking changes.

+For the ABI-stable OTel API, breaking changes must target the experimental ABI version, guarded by the `OPENTELEMETRY_ABI_VERSION_NO` preprocessor macro (shown by the `#if OPENTELEMETRY_ABI_VERSION_NO >= 2` guards in the examples).
+See the [ABI version policy](./abi-version-policy.md) for which ABI versions are stable versus experimental.

 ## Virtual function signatures